axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

   <tr><td>&nbsp;</td><td></td></tr>
   <tr>
    <td style="vertical-align: text-top; border-right: black dotted 1px;"><strong>Currency</strong></td>
-   <td><p>Another common name for national fiat coins is “currency.”
+   <td style="padding-left: 6px; "><p>Another common name for national fiat coins is “currency.”
 It means to indicate that <em>money flows</em> from one person to the next to facilitate the exchange of commodities.
 But national fiat coins don’t always <em>flow</em>.
 Because these coins hold their value forever, they can be hoarded to accumulate financial wealth in bank accounts or under the proverbial mattress.</p>
    <p>Given this, national fiat coins do not deserve to be called “currency.”</p></td>
   </tr>
   <tr><td>&nbsp;</td><td></td></tr>